Basenji: Longevity

 Basenjis in the 2004 UK Kennel Club survey had a median lifespan of 13.6 years (sample size of 46 deceased dogs), which is 1–2 years longer than the median lifespan of other breeds of similar size.
 The oldest dog in the survey was 17.5 years.
 The most common causes of death were old age (30%), urologic (incontinence, Fanconi syndrome, chronic kidney failure 13%), behavior ("unspecified" and aggression 9%), and cancer (9%).

 Fanconi syndrome

 Fanconi syndrome, an inheritable disorder in which the renal (kidney) tubes fail to reabsorb electrolytes and nutrients, is unusually common in Basenjis.
-Symptoms include excessive drinking, excessive urination, and glucose in the urine, which may lead to a misdiagnosis of diabetes.
+Symptoms include excessive thirst, excessive urination, and glucose in the urine, which may lead to a misdiagnosis of diabetes.
 Fanconi syndrome usually presents between 4 and 8 years of age, but sometimes as early as 3 years or as late as 10 years.
 Fanconi syndrome is treatable and organ damage is reduced if treatment begins early.
 Basenji owners are advised to test their dog's urine for glucose once a month beginning at the age of 3 years.
 Glucose testing strips designed for human diabetics are inexpensive and available at most pharmacies.
 A Fanconi disease management protocol has been developed that can be used by veterinarians to treat Fanconi-afflicted dogs.